kalliste/seL4-c89/C89-PROJECT.md

     `include/machine.h` with explicit temporaries to satisfy C90.
   - [x] normalise the `NODE_STATE_*` macros so they do not expand to stray semicolons.
-  - add `(void)` casts or other shims for the numerous unused parameters (e.g. the FS/GS base accessors, APIC helpers, and IRQ stubs) and reorder declarations that appear after executable statements in the interrupt and machine helpers.
+  - [ ] Add `(void)` casts or other shims for the numerous unused parameters (e.g. the FS/GS base accessors, APIC helpers, and IRQ stubs) and reorder declarations that appear after executable statements in the interrupt and machine helpers.
-- Rework the PC99 interrupt helpers so that the generated statements avoid declaration-after-statement issues, inline-specifier ordering problems, always-true comparisons, and variadic macro misuse under strict C90.
+- [x] Rework the PC99 interrupt helpers so that the generated statements avoid declaration-after-statement issues, inline-specifier ordering problems, always-true comparisons, and variadic macro misuse under strict C90.
 - Adjust the CR3 and translation invalidation helpers so that inline assembly